drishtigoel083/GyaanDaan/README.md

      cd backend && npm install
    # Install for Frontend
      cd frontend && npm install
-3. **Environment Variables setup:**
-     # Create a .env file in backend folder and one in frontend folder
+3. **Environment Variables setup:Create a .env file in backend folder and one in frontend folder and add your credentials**
-     # Add your credentials

    ```bash
      # backend .env file
      PORT=5000